swapnil-gawali/Android-Study-Material/02-Kotlin-Lang.md

 ### Constants

-We can delclare constant variables using `const` keyword.
+We can declare constant variables using `const` keyword.

 `const` can only be allowed to declare inside `object` or `companion object`.